antpln/Knock-Knock/README.md

 # Use percentage of total memory
 sudo ./obj/tester -p 50    # Use 50% of system memory

-# Pin to a specific CPU core (default: core 3)
-sudo ./obj/tester -c 0     # Pin to core 0

 # Run bitflip analysis instead of timing measurement
 sudo ./obj/tester --bitflip